abriqqi.com

-The a preposition has two main functions.
+The a preposition has two main meanings.

 A. Action towards a person